-For many activities, Girl Scouts recommends that at least one adult volunteer be first aid/CPR certified.
+For many activities, Girl Scouts recommends that at least one adult volunteer be CPR/First Aid/AED certified for adult, youth, and infant.
+CPR/First Aid/AED for Adult and Pediatric/Infants must be included in your training and written on the certification card..
 You can take advantage of first aid/CPR training offered by organizations such as:

-- American Red Cross
+American Red Cross's Adult and Pediatric CPR/First Aid/AED

-- National Safety Council
+National Safety Council

-- EMP America
+EMP America

-- American Heart Association
+American Heart Association's Heartsaver First Aid/CPR/AED for Adults AND the Child CPR/AED, Infant CPR/AED, and Child First Aid modules.

-- American Safety and Health Institute (ASHI)
+American Safety and Health Institute (ASHI)

-- Medic
+Medic

-- Other sponsoring organizations approved by your council.
+Other sponsoring organizations approved by your council

-If, through the American Red Cross, National Safety Council, EMP America, or American Heart Association, you have a chance to be fully trained in first aid and CPR, doing so may make your activity planning go a little more smoothly.
+If through the American Red Cross, National Safety Council, EMP America, or American Heart Association you have a chance to be fully trained in first aid and CPR, doing so may make your activity planning go a little more smoothly.
+Note that all Adult and Pediatric CPR/First Aid/AED certification classes must have an in-person component, either through full in-person or blended learning options.